act-rules/act-rules.github.io/_rules/video-strict-alternative-for-visual-1ec09b.md

 ## Accessibility Support

 The HTML `video` element can also have a `track` element that provides an audio description.
 This should provide assistive technologies with a timed text description of visual information in a video.
-However, the description track is currently not supported in any major browser.
+However, there is no native support in any major browser for this technique.
 Technique [H96: Using the track element to provide audio descriptions](https://www.w3.org/WAI/WCAG21/Techniques/html/H96) can not be relied upon to conform to [1.2.5: Audio Description (Prerecorded)](https://www.w3.org/TR/WCAG21/#audio-description-prerecorded).

 ## Background